Minor in Photography

 Sample Courses

-Build digital skills while learning the elements and principles of design.
-Students explore digital tools and methods to create two-dimensional imagery.
-This course introduces students to methods of a practicing artist–inquiry and invention (creative problem solving), craft (making) and critique (applying the language of form and composition).
+Builds digital skills while learning the elements and principles of design.
+Explores digital tools and methods to create two-dimensional imagery.
+Introduces methods of a practicing artist–inquiry and invention (creative problem solving), craft (making), and critique (applying the language of form and composition).
 This foundational art course is the starting place for various professional fields of visual art.

 Catalog Listing

-This course serves as an introduction to the rich tradition of analog photography.
-Using film cameras and the black-and-white darkroom students will learn the skills necessary to photograph, develop and print their own images.
-Instruction will include technique, but also a primer the history and theory of the photographic image.
-Emphasis will be put on creative expression and the artistic application of black-and-white photography.
+Serves as an introduction to the rich tradition of analog photography.
+Using film cameras and the black-and-white darkroom students learn the skills necessary to photograph, develop, and print their own images.
+Instruction includes technique, but also a primer, the history, and theory of the photographic image.
+Emphasis is put on creative expression and the artistic application of black-and-white photography.
+Companion course to ART 308L.

 Catalog Listing